Blizzard Run to Town

 • Big game watching

+She wanted land that matched our family’s outdoor, seasonal lifestyle.
 At the time, Brandon was already renting a shop and building expedition 5-ton vehicles.
-He dropped everything to help build her dream.
-Not because it was easy—but because it mattered.
+He dropped everything to help build her vision.

-This project exists because of partnership, not ego.
+Elev8150 exists because of partnership, not ego.

-The kids want this—badly.
+The kids want this—deeply.

 At the moment, we are completely debt-free.

 If we stopped building tomorrow and never finished Elev8150, we would still be fine heading into retirement.
+This project is not a financial Hail Mary.

-6. Why crowdfunding actually makes sense
+6. Why crowdfunding makes sense

 For most people, the options are: